Whakaari / White Island: Geological history

 Volcanologists from the GeoNet Project continually monitor the volcano's activity via surveillance cameras.
 Survey pegs, magnetometers and seismography equipment for early earthquake warnings via radio were installed on the crater walls in 1976.
 At most times the volcanic activity is limited to steaming fumaroles and boiling mud, but gas and ash emissions are common, and the island is typically on an alert level rating of 1 or 2 on a scale of 0 to 5; as "Level 2 is the highest alert level before an eruption takes place and indicates 'moderate to heightened volcanic unrest' with the 'potential for eruption hazards.'"
 The volcano is also monitored by the Deep Earth Carbon Degassing Project.

 In March 2000, three small vents appeared in the main crater and began belching ash which covered the island in fine grey powder.
 An eruption on 27 July 2000 blanketed the island with mud and scoria and a new crater appeared.
 Major eruptions in 1981–83 altered much of the island's landscape and destroyed the extensive pōhutukawa forest.
 The large crater created at that time now contains a lake, whose level varies substantially.

 Between July and August 2012 the island showed signs of increased activity with lake and gas levels rising from inside the crater.
 On 5 August 2012 a minor eruption occurred, sending ash into the air.
 More eruptions have followed since.

 Ongoing volcanic activity and tremors on 25 January 2013 suggested another eruption was imminent.
 A small eruption occurred on 20 August 2013 at 10:23 am, lasting for ten minutes and producing mostly steam.

+A minor eruption is ongoing as of 11 August 2024.
+The eruption has produced a weak plume with a low concentration of volcanic ash.
+As of January 2025, the volcano still emits weak to moderate gas and steam plumes on some days.

 2019 eruption

 In November 2019, background activity at Whakaari increased and gas, steam and mud was being ejected from the crater.

 At 14:11 NZDT on 9 December 2019, Whakaari / White Island erupted.
 It was reported that there were forty-seven people on the island when the eruption happened.
-Twenty-two people were killed, including two people who are missing and confirmed dead on 23 January 2020, and a further twenty-five were seriously injured, many critically.
+Twenty-two people were killed, including two people who were missing and confirmed dead on 23 January 2020, and a further twenty-five were seriously injured, many critically.
 The bodies of two victims have not been recovered and may have been lost to the sea.
 The ongoing seismic and volcanic activity in the area and subsequently heavy rainfall as well as low visibility and toxic gases all hampered recovery efforts.

 Experts identified the event as a phreatic eruption: a release of steam and volcanic gases which caused an explosion, launching rock and ash into the air.
 Minor ash emissions were observed on 23 and 26 December, but no further eruptions occurred.
 Visual observations conducted in January showed that lava had been extruded into the vents created by the eruption on 9 December.